-Opportunities for the redevelopment of underutilized properties exist in many areas of The Town of Columbus.
+Opportunities for the redevelopment of underutilized properties exist in many areas of The Town of Fountain Prairie.
 Underutilized agricultural structures provide opportunities for reuse and redevelopment.
-New uses for underutilized agricultural structures that are no longer part of an active farm operation should be explored.
 Furthermore, former sand and gravel operations also offer an opportunity for redevelopment within the Town.
-Many of these former sand and gravel operations are no longer suitable for use in agriculture but offer some potential for conversion to other uses.
+Several of these former sand and gravel operations are no longer suitable for use in agriculture but offer some potential for conversion to other uses.
 Where appropriate opportunities exist, efforts should be made to steer development towards the areas in need of redevelopment before approving new sites for development.